To respond to the following open letter:

 "A vote to leave risks destabilising the UK through the possibility of a second Scottish referendum."

 There is nothing wrong with Scotland leaving the UK.
 The SNP wanted to break up the Union anyway, and many people are more than happy to say “good riddance” to the trouble-causing SNP.
 However, the Scots voted to stay a part of the UK, largely because they identified as both British as well as Scottish, not instead of.
 Additionally, since the fall of oil prices, Scotland would struggle far more on its own.
 The UK as a whole, being a very diverse and vast economy, is not so vulnerable.

 "If the UK and EU are weaker, the US is weaker. "

 The strength of the US is not dependent on the strength of the EU, and there is no justification for saying that the UK and the EU would both be weaker on Brexit.
 It is NATO, not the EU, that serves to counterbalance power with Russia, and NATO will remain in place even if the EU was completely dismantled.

 "...globalisation has reduced the independence of all countries."

 Indeed it has.
 The formation of the EU was to promote peace by increasing the economic interdependence of EU member states.
-This argument means the EU is no longer necessary because globalisation has superseded it.
+This argument means the EU is no longer necessary because globalisation has already superseded it.